 Why is Answer Writing Important?

 Learning to write good answers in the IAS mains exam is as important as preparing the subject material itself.
-This is because no matter what you have read and studied and practiced, it is what you have written in the answer booklet that matters at the end of the day.
+This is because no matter what you have read and studied and practised, it is what you have written in the answer booklet that matters at the end of the day.
 You get your marks for what the examiner actually reads in the form of your answers and the countless number of hours that you put in studying doesn’t matter to him/her.
 So, it goes without saying that the art of writing answers that are suitable and most expected from candidates is an important one.
 Read on a few tips that candidates should keep in mind while writing answers for the UPSC mains exam.

 Basic Things to Keep in Mind about Mains Answer Writing